Ohio Sports Betting

 - Cash at the Casino Cage

-Each online sportsbook that comes to the Buckeye State will be licensed through an existing brick-and-mortar casino or racino.
-In some cases, bettors will be able to visit these in-person partners and deposit/withdraw right there at the casino cage.
+Each online sportsbook that comes to the Buckeye State is licensed through an existing brick-and-mortar casino or racino.
+In some cases, bettors can visit these in-person partners and deposit/withdraw right there at the casino cage.
 It’s a big perk of legal, regulated sports betting.

 Withdrawals, in general, are just slightly slower – normally taking a day or two to process.
 Either way, you’re money is never far away.

 Ohio Sports Betting Platforms

-Once approved, Ohio will offer online sports betting via all major technology platforms.
+Ohio offers online sports betting via all major technology platforms.
 This includes computers, both Mac and PC, in addition to iOS and Android-powered mobile apps for phones and tablets.

 Betting From A Computer

-When betting from a computer users will first be required to download and install a geolocation plug-in.
-The plug-in will serve as proof of location, using your WiFi connection to accurately relay your whereabouts to the betting site.
+When betting from a computer, users are first required to download and install a geolocation plug-in.
+The plug-in serves as proof of location, using your WiFi connection to accurately relay your whereabouts to the betting site.
 As discussed, if the site can’t locate you – you’re out of luck.

 Generally speaking, the betting experience from a computer is smooth and spacious.
-Ohio online sportsbooks will make it easy to browse lines, add items to the bet slip, and finalize wagers.
+Ohio online sportsbooks make it easy to browse lines, add items to the bet slip, and finalize wagers.
 Placing a bet can be done in just a few clicks of a mouse.

 Mobile Sports Betting

 Sports betting mobile apps have learned to do a lot with just a little bit of space.
-Since they operate on a smaller screen, they’ll utilize a number of efficient menus and sorting options that will allow bettors to interact with the book however they see fit.
+Since they operate on a smaller screen, they’ll utilize a number of efficient menus and sorting options that allow bettors to interact with the book however they see fit.
 What’s more, mobile apps give bettors full access to the book – there’s nothing you can do from your computer that you can’t do from the mobile app.
 This includes multi-game bets, talking with support, or banking.